Fargues-Scholze correspondence and endoscopic classification for special orthogonal and unitary groups: Local and global Shimura varieties

 \section{Local and global Shimura varieties}

-In this section, we connect local shtuka spaces with minuscule $\mu$ (or local Shimura varieties) to global Shimura varieties, in order to prove a key result on the cohomology of local shtuka spaces Corollary~\ref{ckeyeeriefiensiw} using global methods.
+In this section, we relate local shtuka spaces with minuscule $\mu$ (or local Shimura varieties) to global Shimura varieties, in order to prove a key result on the cohomology of local shtuka spaces, namely Corollary~\ref{ckeyeeriefiensiw}, using global methods.